gadam/fintech_assessment_01/README.md

 ## Business Activities:

-CloudVirga offers a SaaS platform that faciliates an efficient homeloan application process through an automated workflow and intelligent use of data.
+CloudVirga offers a Software as a Service (SaaS) platform that faciliates an efficient homeloan application process through an automated workflow and smart use of data.
+It simplifies and automates the process from initial application through to approval (Crunchbase, n.d).

-Its customers are mainly homeloan lenders and originators
+Its customers are mainly homeloan lenders and originators.
+In 2022, the US e-Mortgage market was estimated at 8.7B USD and projected to grow to 46.2B USD by 2032 (Fact.MR, 2022).

-* Who is the company's intended customer?
-Is there any information about the market size of this set of customers?
-What solution does this company offer that their competitors do not or cannot offer?
-(What is the unfair advantage they utilize?)
+CloudVirga's main competitive advantage appears to be the level of automation that has been incorporated into the platform enabling users to:
+>"create underwirter-ready loan files in 10 minutes and reducing touch time between loan officer and consumer by 70%" (cloudvirga, n.d.)
+The platform has an extensive list of companies that have been integrated in the SaaS depending on their role in the mortgage value chain (cloudvirga, n.d.)

 * Which technologies are they currently using, and how are they implementing them?
 (This may take a little bit of sleuthing–– you may want to search the company’s engineering blog or use sites like Stackshare to find this information.)